 Quizzes and tests will be given throughout the course on lecture content, discussion content, and required reading.
-Quizzes will be taken online and may not be taken at any other time or place than in class, with the class.
-However, should you need to miss class due to illness or a school sponsored event, you must contact me prior to class to inform me of your illness or scheduled excused absence and make arrangements to take the quiz in hard copy form in my office.
+Quizzes will be taken online and may not be taken after the expiration time in Canvas, so plan carefully.
+However, should you need to miss class due to illness or a school sponsored event, you must contact me prior to class to inform me of your illness and make arrangements to take the quiz in hard copy form in my office.